lvass/Network-Builder/README.md

 # Network-Builder
-Java project to create a simple program for basic analysis of an undirected PPI network.
+Java project to create a simple program for basic analysis of an undirected protien-protein interaction network.
+It contains a simple GUI to allow the user to quickly find out the average degree, identify 'hubs' and access the degree distrution.
+The program prevents repeat interactions and allows the user to add new interactions after loading the network.
+Read networkBuilder_applicationNote.pdf for information on the motivations and utility of the project.